gemini-projects/gemini/README.md

 ## Features
 * **REST Resources** (Entities) are defined with the simple **Gemini DSL**
     * Support for simple data types (TEXT, NUMBERS, DATES, TIME ...)
-    * Support for custom and complex types (FILE, IMAGE, ...) // WIP
+    * Support for custom and complex types (FILE, IMAGE, ...) // WIP work in progress
 * **Automagical generation** of REST CRUD APIs for each Resource
     * POST - PUT - GET - DELETE are available out of the box
     * Support for custom routes (Gemini Services available)